Sybio/ImageWorkshop/README.md

 -Move Layer effect into there own class, allowing you to.

--added Extended_Effects method which request Effect name, EffectsLib object , and if it should apply recursively.
+-Added Extended_Effects method which request Effect name, EffectsLib object , and if it should apply recursively.

 **Version 2.0.5 - 2013-11-12**